 The Center also facilitates regular excursions into Hebron and neighboring cities throughout the week, connecting volunteers with local activists and organizations.
 Evenings are usually free, giving volunteers the chance to explore the city and its many restaurants, shops, and historical sites by themselves.

-In addition to their contributions to their specific programs, volunteers also attend Arabic courses twice per week for an hour and a half per session, which will require some study and preparation as well.
+In addition to contributing to their specific programs, volunteers also attend Arabic courses twice per week for an hour and a half per session, which requires some study and preparation.
 All this together means schedules tend to fill up quickly, and volunteers find their time in Palestine passes very quickly!

 The Palestinian Refugees Volunteer Program is perfect for those passionate about elevating human rights, improving the lives of Palestinian refugees, and becoming more informed about the political situation in the West Bank, specifically concerning refugee status in a Palestinian context.
 Additionally, those interested in diplomacy, international law, and the politics of the Middle East will find this program beneficial, all while gaining real-world experience.